 How long would you stay with us?

-As long as we both feel I’m contribution, achieving, growing etc.
+As long as we both feel I’m contributing, achieving, growing, etc.

 Where do you see yourself in 5 to 10 years?

-The interviewer’s objective is to ensure that you will be satisfied in the position and you aren’t simply buying time until you find something better.
-Be realistic, but try to illustrate that you are goal oriented and you are looking to grow and progress within the company.
+The interviewer’s objective is to ensure that you will be satisfied in the position, and you aren’t simply buying time until you find something better.
+Be realistic, but try to illustrate that you are goal-oriented and looking to grow and progress within the company.

 What motivates you?

-Avoid mentioning motivators such as money, benefits or vacation.
+Avoid mentioning motivators such as money, benefits, or vacation.
 You want to appear hardworking and interested in the responsibilities of the position.
-Focus on how you will benefit the company as opposed to how they will benefit you.
+Focus on how you will benefit the company as opposed to how they will help you.

 What are your strengths?

-If you’ve done your homework you should have an understanding of what the interviewer will be looking for an ideal candidate.
-Focus your answer on the characteristics and skills that were listed in the job posting or that you feel are most relevant to the position.
-Highlighting attributes that show you have a good work ethic, will also impress the interviewer.
+If you’ve done your homework, you should understand what the interviewer will be looking for an ideal candidate.
+Focus your answer on the characteristics and skills listed in the job posting or that you feel are most relevant to the position.
+Highlighting attributes that show you have a good work ethic will also impress the interviewer.
 Be prepared to support your claims with specific examples from past experiences.

 What are your weaknesses?

-A common mistake that many job seekers make is to answer this question by making a so-called weakness seem positive.
+A common mistake that many job seekers make is to answer this question by creating a so-called weakness that seems positive.
 Discuss a skill that you would like to improve upon and describe actions that you are taking to do so.

 Why should we hire you?

 This is generally a question that will be asked near the conclusion of the interview.
-It give you an opportunity to reiterate the skills, experiences and accomplishments that will enable you to excel in the position.
-Think of it as a chance to summarize all your relevant strengths and differentiate from other candidates.
+It allows you to reiterate the skills, experiences, and accomplishments that will enable you to excel in the position.
+Think of it as a chance to summarize all your relevant strengths and differentiate them from other candidates.

 Do you have any questions?

 The wrong answer is “No”.
-Asking informed questions shows initiative and indicates that you are truly interested in the position.
+Asking informed questions shows initiative and indicates that you are genuinely interested in the position.